C3Imaging/speech-augmentation/README.md

 Current ASR models available:
 - wav2vec2 (from torchaudio **AND** custom wav2vec2 models now supported): You can run `wav2vec2_forced_alignment_libri.py` (run `python wav2vec2_forced_alignment_libri.py --help` for a description of the usage) to generate time alignments for paired <text,audio> datasets whose transcripts are saved in LibriSpeech **OR** LibriTTS format.
+- whisper: You can generate transcripts with Whisper and time align the generated transcript with the speech file using Dynamic Time Warping (run `python whisper_forced_alignment.py --help` for a description of the usage).

 ## Speaker Diarization